SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 and Applies Provisioning Templates to Sites.
 This job is available <a href="../OfficeDevPnP.PartnerPack.SiteProvisioning/OfficeDevPnP.PartnerPack.ScheduledJob">here</a>.
 * ContinousJob: is a continously running Job that creates Sub Sites and Extracts Provisioning Templates in near-real-time.
 This job is available <a href="../OfficeDevPnP.PartnerPack.SiteProvisioning/OfficeDevPnP.PartnerPack.ContinousJob">here</a>.
+* CheckAdminJob: it is a scheduled Job, which checks that every Site Collection provisioned using the PnP Partner Pack has at least two Site Collection Administrators.
+If the check fails, the job sends and email alert to the unique Site Collection Administrator.
+* ExternalUsersJob: this scheduled Job checks the status of the External Users for every Site Collection provisioned using the PnP Partner Pack.

-In order to publish the Jobs, you will need to configure the App.Config of the jobs, providing almost the same parameters that you configured for the Web Application.
+In order to publish the Jobs, you will need to configure the App.Config of the jobs, providing almost the same parameters that you configured for the Web Application and/or the other Jobs.
+To configured the jobs, you can also use the <a href="../Scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file that is available in the <a href="../Scripts/">Scripts folder</a> of this repository.

 Moreover, you will have to publish them into the Azure Web App.
+To provision the Governance Jobs (*CheckAdminJob* and *ExternalUsersJob*) you can also use the <a href="../Scripts/Provision-GovernanceTimerJobs.ps1">Provision-GovernanceTimerJobs.ps1</a> PowerShell script file that is available in the <a href="../Scripts/">Scripts folder</a> of this repository.

 > Further details about how to publish the Azure Web Jobs into a target Azure Web App will be provided shortly.
 In the meantime you can read the following article: <a href="https://azure.microsoft.com/en-gb/documentation/articles/websites-dotnet-deploy-webjobs/">Deploy WebJobs using Visual Studio</a>.